MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

   <div class="center img-description">hook.init.js — the hook file that executes at deploy init / copies learn.json file into root microapplication</div>
 </div>

 Hopefully the deployment execution that was described in _Getting Started_ section is done by now.
-If everything went well, you will see 2 URLs in the last rows of the terminal’s output window: S3 Website Endpoint and CloudFront Distribution.
-Open in the browser any of the URLs and you’ll see the todo app running in your own AWS account.
+If everything went well, you will see 2 URLs in the last rows of the terminal's output window: S3 Website Endpoint and CloudFront Distribution.
+Open in the browser any of the URLs and you'll see the todo app running in your own AWS account.

-_Note: The distribution takes up to 20 minutes to provision, therefore don’t worry if it returns an HTTP error in the first couple of minutes._
+_Note: The distribution takes up to 20 minutes to provision, therefore don't worry if it returns an HTTP error in the first couple of minutes._

-Below video playlist summarizes the steps that we’ve walked you through:
+Below video playlist summarizes the steps that we've walked you through:

 <div class="iframe-container">
   <iframe src="https://www.youtube.com/embed/ghZNn5Gjv90?list=PLPGfD-tGOl7uNDXo_eMN1odMZflYVu2n9" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>